Monorepos in JavaScript & TypeScript: A Practical Guide

 └── workflows/

-Instead of running every test suite on every commit, filter to affected packages:
+Instead of running every test suite on every commit, filter down to the packages which actually changed:

 # .github/workflows/ci.yml